-Your website looks great, you have a social media presence, and you have a newsletter to keep in touch with a larger circle of potential buyers.
-You have tried advertising in local weekly newspapers, expensive glossy art publications, and other venues, but the cost never seems to justify the return.
+Your website looks great, you have a strong social media presence, and you have a newsletter to keep in touch with a circle of potential buyers.
+You advertise in local weekly newspapers, expensive glossy art publications, and other venues, but the cost never seems to justify the return.
 You have less foot traffic into your gallery than in years past and those impulse buyers you get are spending less.
 As a result, you are seeing a decline in gross revenue year to year.

 Here are some other key statistics from the report:

 - 43% of sales were between $1000 and $5000